-You want a thrill of a lifetime!
-Then, you must schedule a flight in the “N’Awlins Lady,” an open cockpit airplane.
-See the world like very few get a chance to do!
+“Do you want a thrill of a lifetime?”
+Then you must schedule a flight in the “N’Awlins Lady,” an open cockpit airplane.
+See the the city like very few get a chance to do!
 Check one more item off your Bucket List!
+Wow!
+What views?

-To book a ride on the BEW Stearman contact our Flight Coordinator, David Capo.
-His number is 504-416-4917 and his email is firstname.lastname@example.org.
-There are: a 20 minute flight for $250 or a 30 minute flight for $275.
+To book a ride on the BEW Stearman contact our Flight Coordinator, Mike Scott.
+His number is 757-353-0954 and his email is firstname.lastname@example.org.
+Stearman flight options are: a 20 minute flight for $250 or a 30 minute flight for $275.

-Once you have spoken to our flight coordinator, David Capo, and confirmed your date and time, you can purchase your ride by visiting our Purchase Rides site.
+Once you have spoken to our flight coordinator, Mike Scott, and confirmed your date and time, you can purchase your ride by visiting our Purchase Rides site.

 A few tidbits about flying in a 1943 WWII an open cockpit plane primary trainer:

-- You sit in the front seat and there is a full set of controls that you can watch, but not touch.
-The view is great.
+- Passenger will sit in the front seat where there is a full set of controls that you can watch, but not touch.

-- You wear a headset to communicate with the pilot and to hear air traffic communications.
+- Passenger will wear a headset to communicate with the pilot and to hear air traffic communications.

-- It is a bit windy but not uncomfortable.
+- Passenger will experience wind but not it is not uncomfortable.
 The headset helps to reduce the wind noise.
 The Stearman has a wind deflector and cruises at 80 mph.

-- With this type of open aircraft, it is important not to bring anything that could fall out of your pocket.
+- Passengers need to secure items.
+It is important not to bring anything that could fall out of your pocket.
 It will be lost in the Stearman.

-- Bring a camera with a lanyard that you can wrap around your wrist.
+- Passengers with phone or camera need to keep it secured with a lanyard that you can wrap around your wrist.
+The wind will blow it out of your hand.

 Please note that the CAF is operating under special precautions to defend against the spread of COVID 19 and to help keep our crew and the public as safe as possible.
-Precautions include extra sanitation procedures, masks, and social distancing during aircraft tours.
+Masks will be worn at all times, especially when needed to be within 6 feet for strapping in and helping out of the plane.

 Passengers will be asked to complete a short questionnaire upon check-in to assess COVID symptoms and the possibility of recent exposure.